security-force-monitor/research-handbook/source/persons_postings.rst

 Description
 ~~~~~~~~~~~

-The official rank of a person in the of a security force.
+The official rank of a person.

 Attribute type
 ~~~~~~~~~~~~~~